GenericMappingTools/gmt/trunk/doc/rst/source/gmtsimplify.rst

 gmtdp
 *****

+.. only:: not man

     gmtdp - Line reduction using the Douglas-Peucker algorithm

 Synopsis
 --------